eosnetworkfoundation/replay-test/docs/high-level-design.md

 Dependency on aws client, python3, curl, and large volume under /data

 ## Final Report
-Final report show either All OK, or shows
+Final report shows
 - number of blocks processed and percentage of total blocks processed
 - number of successfully completed, failed jobs, and remaining jobs
-- list of failed jobs with `Job Id` and `Configuration Slice`
+- list of failed jobs with `Job Id`, `Configuration Slice`, and status